Viker Lookout – Mishmar Hasharon Reservoir – Visitors Guide

 Viker Lookout (Mishmar Hasharon Reservoir) in Emek Hefer is one of the best places in Israel to see pelican migration.

-Note: check out Zoos and Aquariums in Israel for additional animal and wildlife information.
+Note: Check out Zoos and Aquariums in Israel for additional information on animals and wildlife.

 Map